300bps/hellopi/README.md

 ##### Windows: #####
 _Hello Pi_ on Windows must be run with administrator privileges.
 This is required to allow it to create a "raw socket", which it uses to see DHCP Request broadcast messages sent by devices connecting to the LAN.
 From these messages, it can display the ip address of the connecting RPi or device.

+TODO: ADD NOTE ABOUT FIREWALL REQUIREMENTS TO ALLOW READING OF BROADCAST DHCP